exporl/auditory-eeg-challenge-2024/content/task1/description.md

 For these test sets, we provide inputs in the form: (EEG, stimulus 1, stimulus 2 and stimulus 3), with a length of 3 (or 5) seconds, each with a unique identifier and a subject identifier.
 As an output, participants should submit a json dictionary file to an online form on our website which contains the predicted label for all EEG segments.
 Each entry in the submitted dictionary should be of the form **(EEG ID) : (label)**.
-The label is 0 if stimulus 1 matches EEG and 1 if stimulus 2 matches EEG.
+The label is [1, 0, 0] if stimulus 1 matches EEG, [0, 1, 0] if stimulus 2 matches EEG, and [0, 0, 1] if stimulus 3 matches EEG.
 In case of absent EEG ID entries, the sample will be assigned the wrong label.
-Labels should be either 0 or 1.

 For evaluation, we will calculate the mean accuracy score per subject.
 Then, we will calculate the mean over all the subjects means for both